SvenVw/fdm/.changeset/new-places-shop.md

 "@svenvw/fdm-app": minor
 ---

-In the sidebar when a farm is selected show the farm name and role the users has
+In the sidebar, when a farm is selected, show the farm name and role that the user has.